nushraZ/CGE-ML/coefficients_doc.md

  Indicates whether the model is a main model (predicting total economic impact) or a sub-model (predicting economic impact for a specific sector-Puma combination).

 - **Model Name:** (Column D)
-The outcome variable or target variable for the model, representing what is being predicted.
+The outcome variable or target variable for the model, represents what is being predicted.

 (Column E and onwards are the coefficients).

 ** The first row will typically be the main model row, and then onwards we have the sectorPuma models.
-This is true for every economic factors (DDS, DY, MIGT, DFFD).
+This is true for every economic factor (DDS, DY, MIGT, DFFD).

 ## Coefficients Format and Interpretation

 The coefficients are organized in columns, and there are 48 coefficients for every model.
 These coefficients indicate how much each predictor variable influences the outcome variable.
 **Magnitude and Sign of the coefficients**: The magnitude represents the strength of association between the corresponding predictor and target variable.
 A stronger magnitude (positive or negative) means a stronger influence.
 And, the sign indicates the direction of influence.

- The coefficient value for a specific sector in the model also helps us estimate the impact on the overall economic indicator (totDDS – in case of main model or “GoodsA” (a sector) – in case of sub model) for that sector
+ The coefficient value for a specific sector in the model also helps us estimate the impact on the overall economic indicator (totDDS – in case of the main model or “GoodsA” (a sector) – in case of the sectorPuma model) for that sector

 **Naming Conventions**
-Each sector should be named as name of sector followed by the Puma region it belongs to.
+ Each sector should be named as the name of the sector followed by the Puma region it belongs to.
 Here are a few examples:
-Goodsj
+  - Goodsj
-Tradej
+  - Tradej
-Otherj
+  - Otherj
-HS1j (Housing Services 1)
+  - HS1j (Housing Services 1)
-HS2j (Housing Services 2)
+  - HS2j (Housing Services 2)
-HS2j (Housing Services 3)
+  - HS2j (Housing Services 3)
  Here, j represents the Puma regions: A, B, …, H.